 Records will be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-In the event that patterns and/or wider cultural issues within St Marys are identified, St Marys will either:
+In the event that patterns and/or wider cultural issues within the school are identified, the school will either:

 - take action through our disciplinary procedures; - refer behaviour to the local authority designated officer/s where a pattern of behaviour moves from a concern to meeting the harms threshold; and/or - revise policies or implement extra training as appropriate, to minimise the risk of behaviour happening again.